 Ouray and Chipeta Memorial

 This bronze plaque is mounted on the front wall of the Ute Indian Museum at the Chief Ouray State Historical Monument on the southern edge of Montrose.
-The memorial originated as a project of Uncompahgre Chapter in 1921, when the home site of Chief Ouray was about to become obliterated.
-In 1945, the chapter deeded the land to History Colorado; the land includes the tepee and spring, the concrete mausoleum in which Chipeta is buried, the grave of Chief John McCook, Chipeta’s brother, a large monument with a bronze head of Ouray inset into the shaft and an inscription below.
-A tablet marking the memorial as a tribute to the Utes is dated 31 May 1945.
+The memorial originated as a project of Uncompahgre Chapter, NSDAR, in 1921, when the home site of Chief Ouray was about to be redeveloped.
+In 1945, the chapter deeded the land to History Colorado; the land included the tepee and spring, the concrete mausoleum in which Chipeta is buried, and the grave of Chief John McCook, Chipeta’s brother.

 Ute Council Tree Marker

-This bronze marker is mounted on the trunk of a gigantic cottonwood tree (populus deltoides) in Delta (Colorado).
+This bronze marker is mounted on the trunk of a gigantic cottonwood tree (populus deltoides) in Delta, Colorado.
 The tree is listed in the book of Famous and Historic Trees of the United States.
-In 1982, it was 260 inches in circumference, seven feet in diameter measured breast high, and eighty-five feet tall.
+In 1982, it was 260 inches in circumference, 7 feet in diameter measured breast high, and 85 feet tall.
 Dendrochronological testing of a branch of the tree that died and broke off indicated that the branch originated in 1822.
 This tree was the site of many councils between the Ute Indians and the white man between 1857 and 1882.
-The Ute Council Tree was marked by the Captain John Gunnison Chapter NSDAR in memory of Chief Ouray and Chipeta.
+The Ute Council Tree was marked by the Captain John Gunnison Chapter, NSDAR, in memory of Chief Ouray and Chipeta.